 Saranti is a mountainous village in Nicosia.
 It is built north of Madari, in the geographical region of Pitsilia.
 Built at an altitude of about 1060 meters.

 The village of Saranti is characterised by steep hillsides, valleys of wild natural vegetation and hazelnut trees.
-It is a very picturesque village with stone houses found in the pine trees of the Brothers Forest.
+It is a very picturesque village with stone houses found in the pine trees of the Adelphi Forest.

 Photo: Ελα Να Παμε Στο Νησι